i7an/android-inputs/README.md

 android-inputs
 ==============

-It is styles to make your html form looks like android.
-Pure css.
+Style your form like Android Holo Light.